Controversial British lender Wonga has officially stopped taking new applications for loans as the firm collapsed into administration.

-General manager of Cambrian Savings and Loans, Ann Francis, says that by collapsing into administration due to these complaints that “Wonga has reaped what it has sown.”
+A general manager of Cambrian Savings and Loans, Ann Francis, says that by collapsing into administration due to these complaints that “Wonga has reaped what it has sown.”

-Francis further criticised the company’s business model which she believes was entirely based “on high interest rates, penalty charges and some unfair debt collection practices.
+Francis further criticised the company’s business model which she believes was entirely based “on high-interest rates, penalty charges and some unfair debt collection practices.
 When the regulators clamped down the model was no longer as profitable.”

 The ‘clamp down’ Francis refers to are the guidelines laid out for short-term lenders by the Financial Conduct Authority (FCA) in 2015.
 These price caps were introduced to protect borrowers from extortionate interest rates and fees that some lenders often opted for.

 These rules include an interest cap of 0.8% per day, additional charges being limited to £15 for each missed payment (a so-called “default fee”), and the total amount a borrower is ever made to repay never costing more than 100% of the original amount borrowed.